alphagov/smart-answers/README.md

 * **Landing page**: Contains a description of the Smart Answer and the "Start now" button that leads to the first question.

-* **Question page**: Contains an individual question that's asked in order to help arrive at at an outcome.
+* **Question page**: Contains an individual question that's asked in order to help arrive at an outcome.

 * **Outcome page**: Contains the result of the Smart Answer based on responses to individual questions.